Clark County Education Association Teachers Union Protests and Demands Fair Contract at CCSD’s Greer Education Center in Las Vegas

 The district is proposing a salary adjustment of nearly eight percent for furloughed employees this school year and one percent during the second year of the contract.

-Jara wrote that he was sharing information about the district’s proposal, which was made on July 27, because “we believe it is important for you to know – despite what you have been told – that the District is committed to your success and well-being and ensure that you receive truthful and objective information.”
+Jara wrote that he was sharing information regarding the district’s proposal, which was made on July 27, because “we believe it is important for you to know – despite what you have been told – that the District is committed to your success and well-being and ensure that you receive truthful and objective information.”

 The union is asking for a 10 percent wage increase in the first year and eight percent in the second.
 The district previously said it cannot sustain that level of continued increase.